 - Outgoing media is displayed in-app for Facebook Messenger, Telegram and Twilio channels, but converted to a link for others.

 - Twilio only supports MMS in the US and Canada, and will convert a picture message into an SMS with linked media when sending to MMS-incompatible numbers.
+Please check before purchase that your Twilio phone number allows for MMS as not all options offer this feature.

 - Twilio will also automatically resize the images you send to meet your contacts' carriers' requirements.